wssimms/gssquared/Docs/Compatibility.md

 This boots far enough to say "LOADING GLIDER..." but then hangs.
 Docs say on a II+ it requires a mouse. hard looping at $0E86.
 This is a tight loop BIT $C019 BMI $0E86.
 I.e., it's looking for NOT VBL.
 Then it looks for VBL, and exits when it has seen VBL not and then VBL plus.

 The Apple II plus did not have the VBL register.
+So this software not compatible with Apple II plus!